Sign In / Sign Out

 - Map & Locations

-TEMPE, Ariz.— Despite the recession, many Arizona businesses are thriving, pushing forward to create new jobs and contribute to the state’s economic recovery.
-Some of the best businesses in the state will be honored with this year’s Spirit of Enterprise Awards from the W. P. Carey School of Business at Arizona State University.
-Companies are being encouraged to apply now for the 13th annual awards.
+TEMPE, Ariz. — As we begin to recover from the recession, many Arizona businesses are working to create new jobs and boost the state’s economy.
+Some of the best will be honored with this year’s Spirit of Enterprise Awards from the W. P. Carey School of Business at Arizona State University.
+Companies can begin applying now for the 14th annual awards.

-Past winners include such diverse companies as Cold Stone Creamery and Grand Canyon Railway.
-The awards recognize businesses that demonstrate ethics, energy and excellence in entrepreneurship.
-Businesses are noted for creating a positive culture both internally and in the community as a whole.
-Also, this year, a new category called the Gary Trujillo Minority Enterprise Award is being added.
+These awards recognize businesses that demonstrate ethics, energy and excellence in entrepreneurship.
+Winners are noted for creating a positive culture both internally and in the community as a whole.
+This year, a special category called the Spirit Survivor Award will also be added to recognize a business that managed to survive the recession by taking a creative approach.

-These awards are just one focus of the Spirit of Enterprise Center at the W. P. Carey School of Business, which helps hundreds of businesses each year.
+The awards are just one focus of the Spirit of Enterprise Center at the W. P. Carey School of Business, which helps hundreds of businesses each year.
 The center offers companies the chance to recruit and meet with top student talent, while students get hands-on business experience.
-Through the center, businesses can access short, non-degree programs for busy professionals and create connections to other Arizona State University resources.
-Teams of W. P. Carey School of Business students also conduct research to help Valley companies.
+Through the center, businesses can access other Arizona State University programs and create connections with community resources.
+Teams of W. P. Carey School of Business students also conduct research projects to help Valley companies through Spirit’s Student Teams for Entrepreneurship Projects (STEP) program.
 The center is self-funded and utilizes community sponsorships and volunteers.

 For more information on the center or an awards application, go to www.spiritofenterprise.org.
 For sponsorship opportunities or awards luncheon reservations, please contact Gary Naumann at (480) 965-0474 or SpiritofEnterprise@asu.edu.